epsi1on/RpiPicoOsciloscope/docs/developer/phase1/Render.md

 ## Finding frequency of signal

-FFT is good? no. look at here https://stackoverflow.com/a/6288230 what we need is find the autocorrelation: the interval at which the signal becomes most like itself
+FFT is good? maybe no. look at here https://stackoverflow.com/a/6288230 what we need is find the autocorrelation: the interval at which the signal becomes most like itself